reacherhq/check-if-email-exists/README.md

 You can also:
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/amaurymartiny/check-if-email-exists)

+## Commercial Licensing

-**IMPORTANT:** This software is licensed under the AGPL-3.0 license, which forbids it being integrated and distributed in closed-source commercials projects.
+This software is licensed under the AGPL-3.0 license, which forbids it being integrated and distributed in closed-source commercials projects.
 [Message me](mailto:amaury.martiny@protonmail.com) if you wish an alternate licensing.

 ## What Does This Tool Check?